EliahKagan/embed-encode/why.md

   [`Main.java`](java/src/main/java/io/github/eliahkagan/embed_encode/Main.java)
   for use).

-There is also [a comparison](compare/README.md) of the results of OpenAI Python library and the Java code in this repository, after conversion to float64.
+There is also [a comparison](compare/README.md) of results from the OpenAI Python library to results from the Java code in this repository.